tasitlabs/tasit-sdk/packages/tasit-act/README.md

 # Reading and writing data and reacting to events

-This explains how one can use the Tasit SDK to interact with smart contracts at different levels of abstraction
+This explains how one can use the Tasit SDK to interact with smart contracts at different levels of abstraction.

 [For context, here is an overview](https://github.com/tasitlabs/TasitSDK#reading-and-writing-data-and-reacting-to-events) of how this fits in with the rest of the Tasit SDK.

-*Note:* `tasit-act` is a subpackage of the [`tasit-sdk`](https://github.com/tasitlabs/TasitSDK) that is also published to npm as a standalone module using [lerna](https://lernajs.io/).
-Why `tasit-act`? act: [akt], verb. "to do something".
-It's also nice that it's part of the words contract and abstraction.
+_Note:_ This functionality all "lives" in `tasit-act`, a subpackage of the [`tasit-sdk`](https://github.com/tasitlabs/TasitSDK) that is also published to npm as a standalone module using [lerna](https://lernajs.io/).
+Why `tasit-act`? **act:** [akt], verb. "to do something".
+It's also nice that it's part of the words _contract_ and _abstraction_.

 ### Notes